betamore/fswd-lab-0/README.md

 export EDITOR="code -w"
 ```

-This file is not automatically read by the shell program in `Terminal` (even though the `.*rc` filename is a standard one), so you will also need to create/edit a file named `.bash_profile':
+This file is not automatically read by the shell program in `Terminal` (even though the `.*rc` filename template is a standard one), so you will also need to create/edit a file named `.bash_profile`.

 ```bash
 if [ -r ~/.bashrc ]; then